 The effectiveness of the Learning Support Policy is reviewed throughout the year.
-The Head of Academic Support audits departmental schemes of work, SEN/D resources, and conducts lesson observations to assess the quality of the access provision.
-SEN/D is also a standing item on the agenda at both Pastoral and Academic Board meetings.
+The Heads of Faculty and the Head of Learning Support audit departmental schemes of work, SEN/D resources, and conducts lesson observations to assess the quality of the access provision.
+SEN/D is also a standing item on the agenda at Board meetings.
 An annual evaluation takes place in August, after the examination results have been published, and this is presented to the Senior Leadership Team.